PrefectHQ/prefect/docs/guides/automations.md

 By exposing a webhook endpoint, we can kick off workflows that can trigger deployments - all from a simple event created from an HTTP request.

 Lets create a webhook within the UI.
-From a simple input, we can easily create an exposed webhook endpoint.

-*insert UI screenshot of a created webhook

-Each webhook will correspond to a custom event created, where you can react to it downstream with a seperate deployment or automation.

 Here is the webhook we can use to create these dynamic events.
 ```JSON
 {